sarahgoodwin93/kmc-projects/README.md

 ![Products](media/README-images/products.png "products screenshot")

-The products page has the option the view all products or to view by product type.
+The products page has the option to view all products or to view by product type.
 Users can search by product name or item number.
 When in discussions with Kevin from KMC Projects about the products page, he said his clients knew the item number they would be looking for and would not come to the site in search of a price or to browse types of an item.
 This is why the products page is clean and simple, just the way KMC Projects wanted it.

 Users have the option to add the item to their carts, and choose how many items they wish to add.